-It is not often that we can get our minds around the meaning of “Global GDP” let alone how it might be affected by a new technology or process.
+It is not often that we can get our minds around the meaning of “Global GDP” let alone how it might be affected by new technology or process.
 But according to the following chart “Industry” represents 30% of the $70 trillion world economy or $21 trillion.

-Within developed countries Industry represents 24% of output while in developing economies Industry represent about 37% of GDP.
+Within developed countries Industry represents 24% of output while in developing economies Industry represents about 37% of GDP.
 Therefore about 46% of the global economy or $32.3 trillion in global out put can benefit from the Industrial Internet.

 Global Energy Flows

 The industrial system is comprised of huge numbers of machines and systems.
-There are millions of machines across the world from electric motors to CT scanners, etc. All these machines have information from temperature, pressure, vibration and other key indicators.
+There are millions of machines across the world from electric motors to CT scanners, etc. All these machines have information from temperature, pressure, vibration, and other key indicators.
 Engineers will soon be able to understand the performance of a machine in relation to other machines and systems.

 The following table shows major pieces of “rotating machinery” in key industry categories.
-In this list there are currently over 3 million types of rotating equipment.
-Monitoring, measuring and modeling key metrics associated with these machines will lead to better efficiency, safety, productivity and operational savings.
+In this list, there are currently over 3 million types of rotating equipment.
+Monitoring, measuring and modeling key metrics associated with these machines will lead to better efficiency, safety, productivity, and operational savings.